MIDL-Conference/midl-website-2023/pages/registration.md

 # Registration

-Registration for MIDL 2023 are now closed.
+Registration for MIDL 2023 is now closed.

 The conference is hosted at Vanderbilt University, in the [VU Student Life Center](/venue.html).
 Gala and reception venue are also detailed on the [venue page](/venue.html).
 A more detailed program of the conference will be made available in the future.